fanliustc/Awesome-Composed-Multi-modal-Retrieval/README.md

  ### (2) Composed Natural Image Retrieval

+Traditional image retrieval systems typically rely on either visual or textual inputs alone.
+However, single-modality approaches are limited in their ability to represent complex queries involving multiple attributes or concepts.
+Composed Natural Image Retrieval (CNIR) addresses this limitation by integrating both textual descriptions and image content, enabling systems to better understand abstract and nuanced user requirements.
+For example, users can upload an image of a favorite landscape along with a description such as “same location but in Autumn,” and the CNIR system will analyze both modalities to retrieve semantically relevant images.
+By enabling more accurate and personalized search experiences, CNIR significantly improves efficiency and user satisfaction.
+It also opens new opportunities for innovative services and the broader development of advanced image retrieval technologies.

 | Dataset | Year |    Paper Title     |   Code/Project                                                 |
 |:----:|:----:|-----------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------|
 | CSS | 2018 | [Composing Text and Image for Image Retrieval - An Empirical Odyssey](https://openaccess.thecvf.com/content_CVPR_2019/papers/Vo_Composing_Text_and_Image_for_Image_Retrieval_-_an_Empirical_CVPR_2019_paper.pdf) |   [Dataset](https://github.com/google/tirg)|